"During the school year, these resources are my go to when needing specific questions answered."

-Karen Howell, District Librarian at Shell Lake School in Northwest Wisconsin and current BadgerLink Advisory Group member, is a problem-solver at heart and a lifelong learner.
+Karen Howell was a District Librarian at Shell Lake School in Northwest Wisconsin and a BadgerLink Advisory Group member from 2019 through 2022.
+She is a problem-solver at heart and a lifelong learner.
 From adapting to the requirements of social distancing in the library, to finding new ways of connecting with teachers, Karen is not letting the current situation keep her down.
 She has increased her use and instruction of reader’s advisory resources like NoveList, so students find new books, even when they can’t browse the shelves.
 She’s promoting the creation of Book Snaps, digital snapshots of book excerpts annotated with reactions in the form of emojis, drawings or added text, as a way to get students engaged in what they’re reading.
 Karen is also looking forward to introducing the library’s resources to middle grade science and phy-ed classes and returning to research instruction using Britannica School.

 With 6 years in school librarianship, Karen also has previous teaching experience at Wisconsin Indianhead Technical College in Adult Basic Education, and at North St. Paul/Oakdale as an Elementary Reading Interventionist.